 They don't do things in a small way in Los Glaciares National Park.
 The park is not only Argentina's largest national park, it is also home to the largest ice sheet outside of Greenland and Antarctica – an ice sheet covering 47 large glaciers feeds.
 The most famous of these is the Perito Moreno Glacier; unique among glaciers in that it advances while others retreat.
 It is something few people have seen with their own eyes and therefore an absolute must on the list of must-sees in South America.

 The park is also home to Argentino Lake, the largest in the country.
 The park is also known for its ecology and biodiversity with the well-preserved Magellan Subpolar Forest and the Patagonian steppe.

 4. Pantanal – Brazil

 The Pantanal can be difficult to get to – access is usually by plane or boat – but once you're there… Oh!
-The Pantanal, mainly located in Brazil (some in Bolivia and Paraguay), is the world's largest tropical wetland and encompasses an area the size of Washington state.
+The Pantanal, mainly located in Brazil (some in Bolivia and Paraguay), is the world's largest tropical wetland, encompassing an area the size of Washington State.

 While not as famous as its Amazon sisters, the Pantanal is the best place in South America to see wildlife ranging from jaguars to capybaras.